sdcharly/toibot/README.md

 ## Flowise SDK Integration

 The ToiBot chatbot uses the Flowise SDK to interact with the Flowise API.
-This integration enables the chatbot to process natural language queries and provide intelligent responses.
 The SDK manages communication with the Flowise API, including session IDs to maintain context across multiple interactions.

 ### Session ID Feature